Donald Trump and baseball

-April 11, 1966: Emmett Ashford’s debut came at D.C.
+April 11, 1966: Emmett Ashford’s debut comes at D.C.
 Stadium

 Emmett Ashford had trouble getting into D.C.
 Stadium on April 11, 1966, to become the first Black umpire in the Major Leagues.
 A Secret Service detail protecting Vice President Hubert Humphrey, there to throw out opening day’s ceremonial first pitch, stopped Ashford under the grandstands as he entered the stadium.
-“Listen, there are no Negro … Continue reading April 11, 1966: Emmett Ashford’s debut came at D.C.
+“Listen, there are no Negro … Continue reading April 11, 1966: Emmett Ashford’s debut comes at D.C.
 Stadium

 Charlie Brotman, voice of the Senators and the inaugurals